Nucleation: Experimental observations on the nucleation times for the crystallisation of small volumes

 Nucleation occurs in different droplets at different times, hence the fraction is not a simple step function that drops sharply from one to zero at one particular time.
 The red curve is a fit of a Gompertz function to the data.
 This is a simplified version of the model Pound and La Mer used to model their data.
 The model assumes that nucleation occurs due to impurity particles in the liquid tin droplets, and it makes the simplifying assumption that all impurity particles produce nucleation at the same rate.
 It also assumes that these particles are Poisson distributed among the liquid tin droplets.
 The fit values are that the nucleation rate due to a single impurity particle is 0.02/s, and the average number of impurity particles per droplet is 1.2.
-Note that about 30% of the tin droplets never freeze; the data plateau at a fraction of about 0.3.
+Note that about 30% of the tin droplets never freeze; the data plateaus at a fraction of about 0.3.
 Within the model this is assumed to be because, by chance, these droplets do not have even one impurity particle and so there is no heterogeneous nucleation.
 Homogeneous nucleation is assumed to be negligible on the timescale of this experiment.
 The remaining droplets freeze in a stochastic way, at rates 0.02/s if they have one impurity particle, 0.04/s if they have two, and so on.

 These data are just one example, but they illustrate common features of the nucleation of crystals in that there is clear evidence for heterogeneous nucleation, and that nucleation is clearly stochastic.

 Ice

 The freezing of small water droplets to ice is an important process, particularly in the formation and dynamics of clouds.
-Water (at atmospheric pressure) does not freeze at 0 °C, but rather at temperatures that tend to decrease as the volume of the water decreases and as the water impurity increases.
+Water (at atmospheric pressure) does not freeze at 0 °C, but rather at temperatures that tend to decrease as the volume of the water decreases and as the concentration of dissolved chemicals in the water increases.
 Thus small droplets of water, as found in clouds, may remain liquid far below 0 °C.

 An example of experimental data on the freezing of small water droplets is shown at the right.
 The plot shows the fraction of a large set of water droplets, that are still liquid water, i.e., have not yet frozen, as a function of temperature.
 Note that the highest temperature at which any of the droplets freezes is close to -19 °C, while the last droplet to freeze does so at almost -35 °C.